dcos/dcos-docs/1.10/monitoring/logging/aggregating/elk.md

 enterprise: 'no'
 ---

-You can pipe system and application logs from the nodes in a DC/OS cluster to your existing Elasticsearch, Logstash, and Kibana (ELK) server.
-This document describes how to store all unfiltered logs directly on Elasticsearch, and then perform filtering and specialized querying on Elasticsearch directly.
-The Filebeat output from each node is sent directly to a centralized Elasticsearch instance, without using Logstash.
-If you're interested in using Logstash for log processing or parsing, consult the [Filebeat][2] and [Logstash][8] documentation.
+You can pipe system and application logs from the nodes in a DC/OS cluster to an Elasticsearch server.
+This document describes how to send Filebeat output from each node to a centralized Elasticsearch instance.
+This document does not explain how to setup and configure an Elasticsearch server.

+These instructions are based on CentOS 7 and might differ substantially from other Linux distributions.

+**Important:**
+- This document describes how to directly stream from Filebeat into Elasticsearch.
+Logstash is not used in this architecture.
+If you're interested in filtering, parsing and grok'ing the logs with an intermediate Logstash stage, see the Logstash [documentation][8] and the example in [Filtering logs with ELK][3].
-**Important:** This document does not describe how to set up secure TLS communication between the Filebeat instances and Elasticsearch.
-For details on how to achieved this, see the [Filebeat][2] and [Elasticsearch][5] documentation.
+- This document does not describe how to set up secure TLS communication between the Filebeat instances and Elasticsearch.
+For details on how to achieve this, see the [Filebeat][2] and [Elasticsearch][5] documentation.

 **Prerequisites**

-These instructions are based on CentOS 7 and might differ substantially from other Linux distributions.
+*   An existing Elasticsearch installation that can ingest data for indexing.
 *   All DC/OS nodes must be able to connect to your Elasticsearch server on the port used for communication between Elasticsearch and Filebeat (9200 by default).

 # <a name="all"></a>Step 1: All nodes

 For all nodes in your DC/OS cluster:

 1. Install Elastic's [Filebeat][2].
-Installers are available for most major platforms.

     ```bash
     curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-5.0.0-x86_64.rpm